-C. Site Impracticality
+Site Impracticality

-The Fair Housing Act Accessibility Guidelines contain a narrow "Site Impracticality Exception" which provides that first floor units do not have to meet all of the Act's requirements if it is impractical to have an accessible entrance to the building because of the natural hilly terrain or other unusual characteristics of the site.
+The Fair Housing Act Accessibility Guidelines contain a narrow Site Impracticality Exception which provides that first floor units do not have to meet all of the Act's requirements if it is impractical to have an accessible entrance to the building because of the natural hilly terrain or other unusual characteristics of the site.

-"Covered multifamily dwellings shall be designed and constructed to have at least one building entrance on an accessible route unless it is "impractical" to do so because of the terrain or unusual characteristics of the site. {{10-30-92 p.9646}} The burden of establishing impracticality because of terrain or unusual site characteristics is on the person or persons who designed or constructed the housing facility."
+Covered multifamily dwellings shall be designed and constructed to have at least one building entrance on an accessible route unless it is impractical to do so because of the terrain or unusual characteristics of the site.
+The burden of establishing impracticality because of terrain or unusual site characteristics is on the person or persons who designed or constructed the housing facility.

-NOTE: Any project that claims such an exception must submit documentation from the "project architect" outlining the basis for the site exception.
-A "legal opinion" supporting that the project falls within the requirements of the Site Impracticality Exception must also be included.
+Any project that claims such an exception must submit documentation from the project architect outlining the basis for the site exception and a legal opinion supporting that the project falls within the requirements of the Site Impracticality Exception.

-VI.
 Section 504 of the Rehabilitation Act of 1973